 1. Front Line Champion: Fernando

 Fernando is a Front Line core; he is the best front line champion if you ask me.
 His shielding ability is the best in this game, comparing to the other Front Lines or Tanks, call them however you want, which makes you kind of OP when you stay in the middle of the capture point.
-What do you need to do and what kind of approach you need to have with this Front Line Champion?
+What do you need to do, and what type of approach you need to have with this Front Line Champion?
 As we said, you need to hold the capture point as much as you can and try to save your team from death.

 Using Fernando’s Ultimate

 Yes, Immortal (Fernando and allies within 70 units cannot be brought below 1500 hp or affected by damage over time effects for 4s) is really good, but I would love to give you an advice and try to hold it for the second objective because as you are getting closer to their point, things can go nasty because the other team is closer to the Payload position.
-What this means is as soon as they respawn they will damage you faster as you are not going to be able to heal yourself up, unless the other team is fully wiped.
+What this means is as soon as they respawn they will damage you faster as you are not going to be able to heal yourself up unless the other team is entirely wiped.
 This means that you will be pushed to use your Immortal and try to save your team too.
 If you cannot hold it for the second objective, then you are going to use it in the first, simple.